kaiwang960112/CAFE/README.md

 			        Kai Wang and Bo Zhao are equally-contributted authors

 We are updating the full-text of our paper.
 Coming soon.
+## I am preparing other deadlines, if you want to use the pre-released code of CAFE, please feel free to email me!
+Thanks!

 ### Abstract